 Here are four suggestions to get your head above the water.
 This is no substitute for professional help, just a few suggestions from one friend to another.

 There is evidence that shows teaching children to label their emotions is highly beneficial.
-The same has got to hold true for us adult people too.
+The same holds true for us adult people too.
 A new brain imaging study by UCLA psychologists reveals why verbalizing our feelings makes our sadness, anger and pain less intense.

 Don’t push it down, don’t deny it—face it, and acknowledge that it’s real and it’s there.
 It’s always the first step to healing.

 2. Let Good Enough Be enough

 I’ve done my fair share of keeping up with the Joneses and I don’t even like them.

 Us women in particular like to strive for the “we’ve got it all together” look, and then once we get there—like we actually do “appear” to have it together, we worry that people are judging us FOR having it together.
 Pshhht.
 Stop it!
 What a worthless waste of our energy.

 Slow it down, take the simpler road.
 We don’t have to do it all, and we don’t have to be it all.
 Who we are and what we have to offer right now is enough.
 Let it be so.

 3. Care for yourself

 I can drive this one home to help soothe so many difficult situations in life.
 It’s important.